SmartTokenLabs/TokenScript/doc/design_paper.md

 ### address "Frictionless Market" capacity

-A market is not a noisy channel overloaded with information.
+Taking a closer look at market, a market is not a noisy channel overloaded with information.
 More importantly, it is a place where delivery versus payment happens.
+With less reliance on the middlemen, our focus is turned into the tokens being traded, that is, deliverables and payments.
 On the deliverable side, there are all sorts of things money can buy: assets, goods and services.
 On the payment side, there are Ether, DAI, Sovereign etc.

-With blockchain, any tokenised asset can be transacted any time, as long as it follows the rules, without middlemen or intermediary, gives us maximum market efficiency - the frictionless market.
+Both the deliverables and the payment side requires a framework for tokens to "plug-in" - the TBML token behaviour language we are proposing.

-A market is a place where delivery vs payment happens.
-On the deliverable side, there are all sorts of things money can buy: assets, goods and services.
-On the payment side, there are Ether, DAI, Sovereign etc. The fact that any blockchain asset can be transacted any time, as long as it follows the rules, without middlemen, gives us maximum market efficiency - the frictionless market.
-However, both the deliverables and the payment side requires a framework to "plug-in" - the TBML token behaviour language we are proposing.
+Such a framework is essential for tokens to be presented, indexed, traded, auctioned, combined... to form a frictionless market.

-However, the tokens require a framework to be presented, indexed, traded, auctioned, combined... to suit the needs of such a market.
-It's easier to demonstrate the design requirements with an example
+To demonstrate the design requirements we improvised an example of "1% property token".

 #### 1% property token